actionhero/actionhero-tutorial/readme.md

 `/public/chat.js` demonstrates how to use actionhero's websockets.
 The `websocket` is a first-class protocol in acitonHero and has all the capabilities of `web` and `socket`.
 Like `socket`, it is a persistent connection which also enables actionhero's chat room features.
 We will make use of them here.

-Note that we include both the javascript in the `<head>` for faye and the wrapper around it, `actionheroWebSocket.js`
+Note that we include both the javascript `actionheroWebSocket.js`

-The faye transport will degrade to long-polling and finally http if those features are not available to either your clients or server.

 Note how we make use of the event libraries of `actionheroWebsocket` and build our events around it: